RULES

 Artist of the Year

-The Artist of the Year is ID Dance Competition’s highest individual legacy honor, crowned exclusively at Nationals.
+The Artist of the Year is ID Dance Competition's highest individual legacy honor, crowned exclusively at Nationals.
 Dancers may nominate themselves, and adjudicators also nominate artists throughout the Regional Tour based on artistry, presence, leadership, and impact.
-Selected dancers then participate in a rigorous, mentorship-based Artist of the Year program during Nationals, designed to challenge growth, cultivate leadership, and elevate artistic depth.
+Selected dancers then participate in a rigourous, mentorship-based Artists of the Year program during Nationals, designed to challenge growth, cultivate leadership, and elevate artistic depth.

 This program seeks dancers who can lead and inspire the ID community, both on and off the stage.
 Following completion of the program, the Artist of the Year is selected and crowned at the Solo & Duet/Trio Showdown Awards Ceremony and Gala, honoring an artist whose influence, authenticity, and excellence define the season.
 Each Nationals has one Artist of the Year crowned.